melt-umn/melt-website/silver/concepts/origins/index.md

 All `variety`s except `NORMAL` are instantiated as singletons: `OriginContext.MAINFUNCTION_CONTEXT` etc.
 When a node is newly constructed the context's `makeNewConstructionOrigin(bool)` function is called returning the appropriate `OriginInfo` object.

-When redexes are attached (when `expr.attr` is evaluated the result gets a redex pointing to the context of the access) it is by calling `OriginContext.attrAccessCopy(Node)` (if the value is a known-to-be-tracked nonterminal) or `OriginContext.attrAccessCopyPoly(Object)` (if the value is of a parametric type and has been monomorphized to `Object`.)
+When redexes are attached (when `expr.attr` is evaluated the result gets a redex pointing to the context of the access) it is by calling `OriginContext.attrAccessCopy(TrackedNode)` (if the value is a known-to-be-tracked nonterminal) or `OriginContext.attrAccessCopyPoly(Object)` (if the value is of a parametric type and has been monomorphized to `Object` - this is a noop if it is not actually a `TrackedNode` at runtime.)
 This copies the node (using it's `.copy(newRedex, newRules)`) and returns the new copy that has a `originAndRedexOriginInfo` that got it's origin and origin notes from the old origin and it's redex and redex notes from the passed context.
 Similarly when a node if produced by `new` the result of `.undecorate()` has `.duplicate` called on it which performs a deep copy where the new nodes have `originOriginInfo(setAtNewOIT(), ...)` pointing back to the node they were copied form.
 Lastly when a node is used as a forward `.duplicateForForwarding` is called on it to mark that, returning a shallow copy with a `originOriginInfo(setAtForwardingOIT(), ...)` pointing to the node with the 'real' origin info (this is kind of an ugly hack, but was preferable to introducing a new and unique pair of `origin(AndRedex)AndForward` OIs.)